SHINE Consulting

 Consulting

-SHINE Consulting provides services to clients in policy institutions, NGOs and the private sector.
-These clients likely need estimates of health, cost and cost effectiveness to aid decision making and prioritisation of resources, which we can estimate using our sophisticated proportional multistate lifetable (PMSLT) simulation modelling framework and associated data pipelines.
+SHINE Consulting provides services to clients in academia and research, Government and policy institutions, NGOs and the private sector.
+These clients likely need estimates of health, cost and cost effectiveness to estimate intervention impacts and aid decision making and prioritisation of interventions.
+We estimate these intervention impacts using our sophisticated proportional multistate lifetable (PMSLT) simulation modelling framework and associated data input pipelines and output processing.
+We may also be able to provide services and deliverables for related topics, e.g.: logic models of intervention pathways and impacts; critical evaluation of key studies and data that might be used to model interventions; more sophisticate epidemiological outputs (e.g. morbidity impact of interventions) and more sophisticated economic outputs (e.g. net monetary benefit comparing multiple intervention options).

 Testimonials